DeMarcus Lawrence: 2023

 Lawrence started all 17 games in the 2023 season.
 He finished with four sacks, 50 total tackles, six passes defended, and one forced fumble.
 He was named a Pro Bowler for the 2023 season.

 2024

 Lawrence recorded three sacks in the first four games of the 2024 season before suffering a foot injury which left him out of the remainder of the season.

 Seattle Seahawks

 On March 13, 2025, Lawrence signed a three-year, $42 million contract with the Seattle Seahawks.
-In Week 10 against the Arizona Cardinals, he returned two fumbles for touchdowns in the first half in a 44-22 win, earning NFC Defensive Player of the Week.
+Lawrence caused a minor stir upon his exit, stating "I know for sure I'm not going to win a Super Bowl there", referring to the Dallas Cowboys.
+In Week 10 against the Arizona Cardinals, he returned two fumbles for touchdowns in the first half in a 44–22 win, earning NFC Defensive Player of the Week.
+He finished the 2025 season with six sacks, 53 total tackles (24 solo), one pass defended, and three forced fumbles.
+He earned Pro Bowl honors for the fifth time.
+He recorded a sack each in the Divisional Round win over the 49ers and the NFC Championship win over the Rams.
+With the Seahawks, Lawrence won Super Bowl LX, 29–13, against the New England Patriots.
+He had a pass defended and two total tackles in the game.